boutproject/hermes-3/docs/sphinx/closure.rst

 is captured in the :ref:`neutral_parallel_diffusion` top-level component, while both parallel Braginskii transport and perpendicular pressure-diffusion for 2D/3D are captured in the :ref:`neutral_mixed` species-level component.

+A user can automatically activate all of these components at once using the `BraginskiiClosure` component.

+.. doxygenclass:: BraginskiiClosure
+   :members:

 Collision frequency selection